MoSaeed450/Sakura-project/README.md

 ### Target Audience
 <!-- Who is this for and why? -->
-Since Decor equals Home, our heart belongs to Families.
+Since Decor means Home, my heart belongs to Families.
 I targeted parents who navigate long, demanding days—balancing work, children, and home life.
 After the chaos, they deserve a moment of pure silence and sanctuary.
 Sakura is for those who seek to reclaim their peace at the end of every day.

 ### Product Photography Direction
 <!-- How did you direct the product photography set?
 What was the vision? -->